 Council currently applies a Service Charge for the collection and disposal of refuse on properties that fall within the collection area.
 Council's waste collection service consists of a three-bin system which includes Garbage collected on a weekly basis and Recycle and Green Waste which is collected fortnightly on alternative weeks.
-Council retains the objective of setting the Waste Service Charge for waste at a level that fully recovers the whole of life cost of fulfilling the waste collection and disposal function.
+Council sets the Waste Service Charge for waste at a level that fully recovers the whole of life cost of fulfilling the waste collection and disposal function along with providing transfer stations for the collection and processing of self-haul waste.